cozemble/design-research-vault/Expectations/Expectations.md

 sticker: ""
 ---
 # Expectations
-Expectations are nice-to-have details in the app that are not identifiable as a details of a feature.
+Expectations are nice to have details in the app that are not identifiable as a details of a feature.
 Based on _Goals_ and relates to _Features_.
 They are not so strict like _Features_.

 **Based On:** [[Goals|Goals]],
 **Affected By:** [[Features]], [[Issues - README|Issues]]